 About me

 I was born and raised in Belvidere, IL, and I obtained my Bachelor of Arts Degree in Psychology with a minor in Sociology from Northern Illinois University.
 My passion for psychology began in high school because I was fascinated with the processes of the human mind, and I wanted to learn more about the causes and symptoms of the various psychological disorders.
-During college, I had the opportunity to work as a research assistant in two separate labs: one that focused on OCD and anxiety and the other on trauma.
-These experiences strengthened my interest in psychology and inspired me to pursue a graduate degree where I could gain more knowledge about the treatments for these disorders.
+During college, I worked as a research assistant in two separate labs: one that focused on OCD and anxiety and the other on trauma.
+These experiences inspired me to pursue a graduate degree, so I could continue learning, researching, and connecting one-on-one with clients.

 I earned my Master of Arts Degree in Clinical Psychology from Southern Illinois University Edwardsville in 2021.
 Through my graduate program, I trained in an intensive outpatient setting at a behavioral health center in St. Louis, MO.
 This opportunity allowed me to help individuals with severe anxiety-related disorders regain functioning and develop more adaptive coping methods, and it also solidified my commitment to help individuals facilitate change and live a more meaningful life.